Crowdfunding Exclusivity and The Disneyland Mark Twain Steamboat

 So when I was offered an exclusive tour, I consciously/subconsciously felt that my peers would see me as more important and significant than before.
 And since the tour was something I had never heard of before, and never imagined I would get something so exclusive, the special tour was EXTREMELY valuable to me.

 Even though I consciously knew it was a silly tour that had taken place thousands of times on a fake boat that ran on a track in a fake river.
+It didn’t matter, it became genuinely valuable to me because it was exclusive.

 So, long story short, is why you need exclusive discounts, offerings, and add-ons for your Kickstarter campaigns!